jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 This means it can use both NTLM and Kerberos authentication without relying on either SSPI or GSSAPI to be installed and configured.
 It also means that any behaviour on one platform is the same on any other.

-By default Devolutions SSPI is not used but it can be set as the default authentication provider process wide or on a specific session.
+By default Devolutions SSPI is only used if the builtin GSSAPI library is not installed on Linux but it can be set as the default authentication provider process wide or on a specific session.
 The code `Set-PSWSManAuthProvider -AuthProvider Devolutions` can be used to default the process wide default to use Devolutions SSPI.
 Otherwise `New-PSWSManSessionOption -AuthProvider Devolutions` can be used on a specific session setup to use Devolutions for that connection.
 The `New-PSWSManSessionOption -AuthProvider ...` takes precendence over the global process wide setting.